alirezabrtn/yadegari/README.md

 # yadegari
-Simple full-stack Node.js app for writing memos
+Simple full-stack Node.js app for writing meemos

-## Note
-This project was intended to be an example for my Node.JS learning journey and will not have further updates.

 ## Run
 - You should have MongoDB installed and running on your host.